piger/qstode/README.md

 The suggested setup involves the use of a *virtual environment* created with `virtualenv`.

-NOTE: You can also run QStode with the built in http server, but not on the open internet!
+NOTE: You can also run QStode with the built in http server, but it's not suitable for the open internet!

-## Installation

-Check out the `doc` directory.

 ## Author(s)